varunkumardev/amitmerchant1990.github.io/_posts/2019-7-12-checking-relationship-exists-not-Laravel-eloquoent.md

 If you want to check if the eloquoent model has certain relationship or not while querying upon it, you can do this by two approaches in the Laravel Eloquent.

 * By using `has` method to check the existence of the relationship
-* By using `doesntHave` method to check the existence of the relationship
+* By using `doesntHave` method to check the absense of the relationship

 We'll take a look at both of the approaches one by one.